Energy in Palestine: Electricity generation

 In 1999, Palestine Electric Company (PEC) was formed in the Palestinian territories as a subsidiary of Palestine Power Company LLC to establish electricity generating plants in territories under PA control.

 In 2010, PADICO Holdings, PEC and other Palestinian companies formed the Palestine Power Generation Company (PPGC) to build power plants in areas under PA control, and to reduce Palestinian dependence on imported energy.

+According to a study published in 2019, about three-quarters of Gaza's electricity was imported (66.6% from Israel and 8.5% from Egypt) and the remainder was generated at the Gaza Power Plant.

 Gaza power plant

 The Gaza Power Plant is the only power plant in the Gaza Strip.
 It is owned by Gaza Power Generating Company (GPGC), a subsidiary of the Palestine Electric Company (PEC).
 It is located on Salaheddin Road and relies on diesel fuel imported via Israel.

 Following the Hamas takeover of Gaza in 2007, the Gaza Strip has been subject to a blockade, though fuel for the Gaza power plant has been exempted in normal circumstances, as had electricity supplies.
 Development of the energy sector in Gaza ceased, while Gaza faced increasing demand from a growing population.
 During past military offensives, Israeli targets included energy infrastructure in the Gaza Strip.
 In late October 2007, in response to persistent rocket fire on southern Israel, Israel cut diesel exports to Gaza by 15% and gasoline exports by 10%, and created targeted electrical outages of 15 minutes after a rocket attack.

 Until June 2013, diesel fuel required as fuel for the power plant was smuggled from Egypt, where fuel at the time was highly subsidized.
 Egypt took measures against the Gaza Strip smuggling tunnels, halting these cheap imports.
 With a halt to such smuggling and with restricted amounts of fuel supplied via Israel the power plant began operating at partial capacity.